What Is SIEM in Cybersecurity?

 Let’s take a look at the top SIEM cybersecurity tools in the market:

-Its network forensics tools help investigate threats on your network by analyzing network traffic logs in real-time and identifying unusual behavior patterns that could indicate a breach has occurred.
+Large enterprises use IBM QRadar for security analytics, performance management, and capacity planning for thousands of endpoints.
+Additionally, it offers features that make it stand out from competitors, such as its network forensics tools.
+This helps investigate threats on your network by analyzing network traffic logs in real time and identifying unusual behavior patterns that could indicate a breach has occurred.

 Splunk

-Splunk is ideal for businesses requiring a log management solution to monitor large numbers of systems and perform deep analysis of their data without hiring a developer.
+Splunk is ideal for businesses needing a log management solution to monitor many systems and analyze their data without hiring a developer.

 Limitations of SIEM Applications